SeaSpan Newsletter

 Fishing Technology in the 21st Century, is a five-day symposium that

-Boston, Massachusetts, U.S.A., focusing on the theme of
+will convene in Boston, Massachusetts, U.S.A., focusing on the theme of

 integrating commercial fishing and ecosystem conservation.